 By the mid-fifteenth century, an armet was an option to the great bascinet.
 Paired with symmetrical shoulders, it would provide a great deal of head mobility, an important consideration if selecting a single helmet for multiple events such as joust a'plaisance (joust of peace), melée a'chival (mounted combat), and melée a'pied (foot combat).
 A contemporary example of an armet was reproduced from the one found in the Swiss National Museum in Zurich.
 Object number LM 16807 was made between 1450-1455 in the same Missaglia family workshops as the Friedrich.

 Another point of variance occurs at the feet.
 The lower edges of the greaves on the Friedrich were pierced for attaching mail sabatons, a common feature of many Italianate armours.
 The English almost always wore plate sabatons.
-The sabatons were unfortunately omitted from the original commission by an oversight but are still planned for a future addition.
+The sabatons were unfortunately omitted from the original commission but are still planned for a future addition.
 A possible example to duplicate would be the ones depicted on the funeral effigy of Richard Beauchamp, earl of Warwick in St. Mary's Church, Warwick, England.

 1. Capwell, Tobias.
 "Armour of the English Knight 1400-1450."
 London: Thomas del Mar Ltd., 2015.

 2. Dobson, Christopher.
 Alla Tedesca?
 Italian 'Gothic' Armour and the Export Trade. eBook, 2013. p.
 17. Available from http://www.chris-dobson.com.

 3. Capwell, Tobias.
 "Rediscovering the Armour of Late Medieval England."
 Royal Armories YouTube Channel, Winter Lecture series, 03 November 2021.